 Learning occurs in many places outside the traditional classroom and through many nontraditional sources: Many gain skills in the workplace, in formal and informal apprenticeships, and through military training.
 These learning opportunities can lead to high-quality outcomes and are often workforce relevant but too often go unrecognized.
 The result is that skilled individuals often have to undertake coursework that duplicates what they have already learned in a more real-world setting, causing unnecessary delay and inflating the cost of education.

 Through WGU’s competency-based education, students who come to WGU with some college or life experience can more quickly demonstrate the education, knowledge, and skills they have achieved in either a formal or informal educational setting.
 This allows them to move through education more quickly and more affordably.
 State and local policymakers could better serve students by ensuring credit for prior learning at state institutions.

 The skills-based economy calls for a more comprehensive way for students to exhibit the skills they have mastered than traditional academic transcripts and résumés.
-Interoperable learning records (ILR) or skills-based transcripts must be developed and adopted as the new currency in the skills-based economy.
+Learning and Employment Records (LER) or skills-based transcripts must be developed and adopted as the new currency in the skills-based economy.
 A student-owned, skills-based transcript takes the traditional academic transcript to an important new level—one that includes academic records, certifications, work accomplishments, and descriptions of accumulated skills.
 As employers are increasingly skeptical of the value of a degree alone, a skills-based transcript documents what a student can do, along with the credentials completed, to give employers a more complete picture of what an individual has to offer.
 States can partner with efforts already under way with the American Workforce Policy Advisory Board to pilot and adopt the use of the skills-based transcript.

 e.
 Recommendation: Adopt and Enhance Reverse Transfer Initiatives.